humhue/DAOTools/README.md

     python3 DAOTools 'directory_path_to_extracted_files' 'new_erf_file_patched.erf'

 # How to fix QUDAO
-First, set up this library as explained in the previous step\
+First, set up this library as explained in the previous step.\
-Then, download the mod at https://www.nexusmods.com/dragonage/mods/4689/?tab=files \
+Then, download QUDAO at 'https://www.nexusmods.com/dragonage/mods/4689/?tab=files'.\
-Extract the .zip file and open the .dazip file as if it was a normal .zip one\
+Extract the .zip file and the .dazip file (as if it was a normal .zip)\
-Now browse to Contents/addins/qwinn_fixpack_3/module/data, you'll find the qwinn_fixpack_3_module.erf file\
+Now browse to Contents/addins/qwinn_fixpack_3/module/data, you'll find the 'qwinn_fixpack_3_module.erf' file.\
-That's the file we have to patch\
+That's the file we have to patch.\
-You can extract the files inside an .erf by using the Dragon Age Toolset\
+You can extract the files inside an .erf by using the Dragon Age Toolset.\
-Assumed that we have this library installed we can write in the path we cloned it the command:\
+Assumed that we have this library installed, we can write in the path we cloned it the command:\
     python3 DAOTools 'directory_path_to_extracted_files' 'qwinn_fixpack_3_module_patched.erf'\
-After this, we can delete the .erf in Contents/addins/qwinn_fixpack_3/module/data, replace it with the patched version, and change the name again to 'qwinn_fixpack_3_module.erf'\
+After this, we can delete the .erf in Contents/addins/qwinn_fixpack_3/module/data, replace it with the patched version, and change the name again to 'qwinn_fixpack_3_module.erf'.\
-Now you just have to zip the 'Contents' dir with the 'Manifest.xml' file, and rename it "QUDAO Fixpack v3 _5_patched.dazip' or whatever you feel like
+You now have to zip the 'Contents' dir with the 'Manifest.xml' file, and rename it "QUDAO Fixpack v3 _5_patched.dazip' or whatever you feel like.
+Now all you have to do is to install the .dazip file as you normally would.